abdullahemad12/abcoolc/src/lexer/README.md

 **ASSIGN**

-This represent the "<-" input token.
+This represents the "<-" input token.

 Action: Returns the code associated with this token.